Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * `mkfs.btrfs /dev/mapper/crypt_sdcard`
 * `mkfs.btrfs /dev/mapper/crypt_home`

-# LUKS Keyfile
+# Adding Keyfile

-You probably won't want to have to enter a password multiple times, so we are going to create a keyfile which we will store inside the encrypted home partition and assign to everything else as their secondary keyslot.
+You probably won't want to have to enter a password multiple times, so we are going to create a keyfile which we will store inside the encrypted home partition and assign to the other devices as their secondary LUKS key slot.
 This means you'll only need to enter the home's password, and then you can unlock everything else automatically.

 First, we need to mount the encrypted home:
 * `mount /dev/mapper/crypt_home /mnt`